ramachandrapetla/ramachandrapetla/README.md

 I'm a full stack developer

 I work on different technologies.
-Feeling bit confuesed on choosing my personal stack
+My choice of stack is MERN

 <!--
 **ramachandrapetla/ramachandrapetla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:

+- 🔭 Focussed on exploring Node.js and RESTful API development using express.js
-- 🔭 I’m currently working on ...
+- 🌱 I’m currently trying to build my stack.
+(Possibly MERN)
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...

 -->

-- 🌱 I’m currently trying to build my stack.
-(Possibly MERN)
-- 🤔 I'm trying to build a blogging site
+- 🔭 Focussed on exploring Node.js and RESTful API development using express.js
+- 🤔 Working on building fabric-hyperledger simulator

 ## 📫 Know more about me at
 <p>